SamArgt/AudioSourceSep/README.md

 ## pipeline
-Functions and Scripts to load and preprocess the data:
+Set of functions to:
-- Generating equal length sequences from raw audio
+- load wav files and spectrograms into tensorflow dataset
-- mel spectrograms transformation
+- Compute and Save spectrograms from raw audio
-- loading into tensorflow dataset type
+- Save dataset as TFRecords and Load TFRecords as dataset

 ## flow_models module
 Implement Normalizing flow models.
 Bijectors are implemented by subclassing tfp.bijector.Bijector